Eybenn/SEST03/[03] - Git and GitHub/1-git.md

 1. Reverting commits

-- Creat a new commit that undo the changes from the previous commit.
+- Create a new commit that undo the changes from the previous commit.

 ```bash
 git revert --no-edit [problematic-hash]